Freight Shipping from Boise to New York City

 How much does it cost to ship freight from Boise to New York City?

-Full truckload (FTL) rates from Boise, ID to New York City, NY currently range from $6,001-$7,396 for a standard dry van load over the 2,791-mile route.
+Full truckload (FTL) rates from Boise, ID to New York City, NY currently range $6,001-$7,396 (roughly $2.16-$2.67 per mile over 2,791 miles).
 LTL shipments typically cost $1,735-$2,772 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to New York City?